Composition

 Composing music

-Whilst studying with us either at BMusMMus or PhD level at Royal Birmingham Conservatoire, you can choose from our great range of Composition classes and tutorials:
+Whilst studying with us either at BMusMMus or PhD level at Royal Birmingham Conservatoire, you participate in a great range of Composition classes and tutorials:

 Individual Composition Tutorial

-Each student is allocated regular individual tutorials with their composition teacher(s).
+Each student is allocated weekly individual tutorials with their composition teacher(s).
 These are usually used to discuss and aid specific practical projects that you are working on.

 Projects

 We run a substantial number of projects which you can choose from.
-These include opportunities to compose for an array of visiting professional ensembles, the RBC Symphony Orchestra, the Thallein Contemporary Music Ensemble, Birmingham Contemporary Music Group, interdisciplinary projects and collaborations with students working in film and theatre.
-Projects include guided tutoring, workshops and public performances.
+These include opportunities to compose for an array of visiting professional ensembles, including the RBC Symphony Orchestra, the Thallein Contemporary Music Ensemble, Birmingham Contemporary Music Group, Bozzini Quartet, Orchestra of the Swan, interdisciplinary projects and collaborations with students working in film and theatre.
+Projects include guided tutoring, workshops, and public performances.

-In composers’ seminar we usually invite a renowned composer, artist or industry professional to come and share their work, ideas and experience.
+In composers’ seminar we invite a renowned composer, artist, or industry professional to come and share their work, ideas and experience.
 The seminar is followed by a discussion with the guest and these sessions are often accompanied by a masterclass.

 LAB